 What is a good off season diet for a boxer?

-Fighters should Drink 400 - 600 ml of water two or three hours before the fight, to help maintain hydration, although drinking too much water just before entering the boxing ring could have an adverse reaction.
+Fighters should Drink 400 - 600 ml of water two or three hours before the fight to help maintain hydration, although drinking too much water just before entering the boxing ring can have an adverse reaction too.

 Post Fight Diets

 What is a good post fight diet for a boxer?

 The main intention of the after fight diet is obviously to help your body recover as effectively and quickly as possible, by restoring your glycogen levels and preventing your body from consuming its own muscle mass for energy.
 So immediately after a fight, your diet should contain foods which are high in protein and carbohydrates, but low in fibre, eating a similar meal every two hours.
 The recovery meal is even more effective if it is liquidised, as your body will digest it more quickly.
 The combination of protein and carbohydrates in the post fight diet helps in the repair of your muscle tissue, speeding up your period of recovery.
 Once six hours have passed since the fight, you can return to your normal diet again.

 Eat five or six meals every daySpace meals out at regular intervals: Dieticians recommend that boxers eat meals roughly every three hours, to keep insulin to the optimum level.Eat as many nutritional foods in your diet as possible,: Food such as Fruit ,Vegetables, Brown Rice and Pasta contain lots of useful vitamins, minerals and fibre, which allows your body to function as effectively as possible.
 Dieticians recommend that 25 to 35 grams of a boxers daily food intake should be classified as high fibre.Include plenty of starchy foods such as Wholegrain Cereal, White Pasta, and Sweet Potatoes (Yams) in your diet to maintain optimum health and energy levels.Ensure consumption of the recommended amount of healthy fats, and take diet supplements if necessary.